LOADING ...

 Bắt đầu làm bài nào

-I a contract to bury the body of blasphemous Bill MacKie,
+I took a contract to bury the of blasphemous Bill MacKie,

-Whenever, wherever or the manner of death he die
+Whenever, wherever or whatsoever the of death he die

-Whether he die in the o' day or under the peak-faced moon;
+he die in the light o' day or under the peak-faced moon;

 In cabin or dance-hall, camp or dive, mucklucks or patent

-On velvet or virgin peak, by glacier, drift or draw;
+On tundra or virgin peak, by glacier, drift or draw;

-In hollow or canyon gloom, by avalanche, fang or claw;
+In muskeg or canyon gloom, by avalanche, fang or claw;

-By battle, murder or sudden wealth, by pestilence, hooch or
+By battle, murder or wealth, by pestilence, hooch or lead

-I swore on the Book I would follow and look till I found my dead.
+I swore on the Book I would follow and look till I my tombless dead.

-For Bill was a dainty kind of cuss, and his was mighty sot
+For was a dainty kind of cuss, and his mind was mighty sot

-On a dinky patch with flowers and in a civilized bone-yard lot.
+On a patch with flowers and grass in a civilized bone-yard lot.

 And he died or how he died, it didn't matter a damn